MerosCrypto/Meros/docs/Protocol/Merit.md

 If the BlockHeader is valid, full nodes sync the rest of the Block via a `BlockBodyRequest`.

-`BlockHeader` has a message length of either 161 or 205 bytes; the 4-byte version, 48-byte last hash, 48-byte contents hash, 48-byte verifiers hash, 1 byte of if the miner is new, 4-byte miner nickname if the last byte is 0 or 48-byte miner BLS Public Key if the last byte is 1, 4-byte time, and 4-byte proof.
+`BlockHeader` has a message length of either 257 or 301 bytes; the 4-byte version, 48-byte last hash, 48-byte contents hash, 48-byte verifiers hash, 1 byte of if the miner is new, 4-byte miner nickname if the last byte is 0 or 48-byte miner BLS Public Key if the last byte is 1, 4-byte time, 4-byte proof, and 96-byte signature.

 ### BlockBody